jakovid/jakovid/README.md

 **`I like to build things`**

 I'm a self-taught full-stack developer that has built various projects with the MERN stack.
 I am currently focused on using the new T3 stack and delving into the realm of data structures and algorithms.
-Hooray.
+I spent the past 8 years in Shanghai and Taipei, and recently returned to the states to get a full time full stack developer role.
+Follow me on my journey!

    <p align="left">
       <a href="https://github.com/jakovid?tab=followers">